ceph/ceph/doc/cephfs/health-messages.rst

 client is failing to advance this field, then the MDS may be prevented from properly cleaning up resources used by client requests.
-This message appears if a client appears to have more than ``max_completed_requests`` (default 100000) requests that are complete on the MDS side but haven't yet been accounted for in the client's *oldest tid* value.
+This message appears if a client appears to have more than ``max_completed_requests`` (default 100000) requests that are complete on the MDS side but have not yet been accounted for in the client's *oldest tid* value.

 Message: "Metadata damage detected"